UF-CEN5035-2022SpringProject/GatorLive/sprint2.md

 2. Missing Designs on Seller Frontend Order Page
    - [Discussion] Order Page.
 In every store will have an order list?
 OrderList with store filter?
-   - Create Live Btn on Product List Page
+   - Create Live Btn on Product List Page, and live list(?)
       - Select products to open live
       - Return a live steam url on the webpage for user, use [OBS](https://obsproject.com/) to steam to the url.